teem2/dreemgldemo/compositions/guide/README.md

 ## Adding a Simple Web Service

-This example will demonstrate how to build a server-side component that has to communicate with an external web service.
+This guide will demonstrate how to build a server-side component that has to communicate with an external web service.
+If this is your first time through the guide, besure to install any thirsd party modules needed by the examples:

+    cd ./compositions/guide/

+    npm install

+Once the dependancies have been installed, the example provided by the guide can be found mointed on [/guide](http://localhost:2000/guide).

+The guide will walk you through building a simple component that talks to a server-side web service.
 This component will provide a search object and simple UI for the [OMDB](http://omdbapi.com/) database, but a more generic (and synchronous) example of a bare-bones server-side web-fetching component can be found in the [Dreem GL branch](https://github.com/teem2/teem-sample_component/tree/dreemgl) of the sample component repository.

 ### Setting up the Component